 Sure, going commando for your workouts will help prevent sweat and odor-causing bacteria from sticking to your nether regions.
-But exercising with boxers and briefs has some perks, too: For one, you're less likely to irritate the skin in your genitals, which can lead to jock itch and other issues.
+But exercising with boxers and briefs has some perks, too: For one, you're less likely to irritate the skin in your genital area, which can lead to jock itch and other issues.

-And two, men's athletic underwear is not like the cotton tighty whities you slip on every day.
+And two, men's athletic underwear is not like the cotton tighty-whities you slip on every day.
 Workout underwear is made of supportive, breathable and sweat-wicking materials so it doesn't restrict movement and provides comfort.